Federated Deep Learning for Intrusion Detection in IoT Networks: Methodology

 Most detection algorithms only accept numerical input values.
 Therefore, we convert the categorical features into numerical features.
 To increase model performance, we normalise the whole set of numerical features without distorting disparities in the ranges of values.
 This stage is vital for removing any bias from raw data and optimising model training.
 It is important to note that in order to preserve privacy, we perform the normalisation on each \ac{FL} client independently from the other clients.
-Table \ref{tab:client distribution} describes the final dataset on each client after partitioning and preprocessing
+Table \ref{tab:client distribution} describes the final dataset on each client after partitioning and preprocessing.